Wednesday, 27 May 2026

-When you look at the past sixty four seasons, how do you quantify success?
+When you look at the past sixty five seasons, how do you quantify success?
 By allocating points for the top finishing sides.

-Over that many seasons there have been many clubs that have managed to score points but there are some sides that shine.
+Over that time there have been many clubs that have managed to score points but there are some sides that shine.
 The lists you see here reflect that.

-To the right are the top ten, with UK only points on the extreme right and European success added for the 'Tot' figure.
+To the right are the top ten, with points for local competitions on the extreme right and European success added for the 'Tot' figure.

-The League Cup just 3 and 1 ponit to reflect it's lesser status.
+The League Cup just 3 and 1 point to reflect its lesser status.
 Liverpool do better in this than the FA Cup as does Man City.
 Aston Villa too has done better here than elsewhere.
+Manchester City are the current holders of the trophy.

 So putting it together and covering all the clubs that have accumulated points, what do we have?
 What is below, broken down into regions with a ranking number (Rk) which gives their place against all the other clubs.